epfl-ada/ada-2022-project-metadata/README.md

 - 18.11.22: **Project milestone 2 deadline**
     - Pre-proccesing and cleaning of data finished, initial data analysis started.
 ---
-- 22.11.22: Review previous work, statistical analysis and carry on with data analyzation.
+- 22.11.22: Review previous work, carry on with statistical analysis.
 - 25.11.22: Finish naive analysis.
 ---
 - 29.11.22: Project work paused in order to work on Homework 2.
 - 2.12.22: **Homework 2 deadline**
 ---
-- 6.12.22: Finish comparison of paths, controlling for all confounding factors.
+- 6.12.22: Finish statistical analysis when controlling for all confounding factors.
-- 9.12.22: Finish prediction of textual context.
+- 9.12.22: Visualizations and refinements.
+Explore the use of gender-related words.
 ---
-- 13.12.22: Visualizations and refinements.
-Construct a rought draft of the data story.
+- 13.12.22: Construct a rought draft of the data story.
 - 16.12.22: Work on data story.
 ---
 - 20.12.22: Complete the data story, add all necessary information to the final notebook and update README.